The largest species of fish in the world!

-Although this giant fish is indeed a shark, it does not hunt down large prey, but instead survives on a diet that mainly consists of plankton.
-The whale shark also consumes other small prey such as anchovies, krill, sardines, jellyfish, mackerel, crab, and squid.
-The whale shark will not eat very large food, including squid or crabs that have grown too big for it.
+Although this giant fish is indeed a shark, it does not hunt down large prey but instead survives on a diet that mainly consists of plankton.
+The shark also consumes other small prey such as anchovies, krill, sardines, jellyfish, mackerel, crab, and squid.
+These sharks will not eat very large food, including squid or crabs that have grown too big for it.

-The purpose of whale shark teeth is unclear because this shark does not use its teeth for feeding.
-It is possible that the teeth may sometimes aid in the capture of small fish or jellyfish but this hasn't been established.
+The purpose of the shark’s teeth is unclear because this shark does not use its teeth for feeding.
+It is possible that the teeth may sometimes aid in the capture of small fish or jellyfish but this hasn’t been established.

 Whale Shark Predators and Threats

-Another threat to the continued existence of whale sharks is humans.
-In some cases, humans kill whale sharks by accidentally catching them in fishing nets where they usually end up dying.
+Another threat to the continued existence of these sharks is humans.
+In some cases, humans kill them by accidentally catching them in fishing nets where they usually end up dying.
 These huge fish are also still hunted in some countries such as India, the Philippines, and China, where they are used for food, oil, and their fins.

 Whale Shark Reproduction, Babies, and Lifespan

-Not much is known about whale shark reproduction, as these big fish can be evasive if they don’t wish to be seen.
+Not much is known about these sharks’ reproduction, as these big fish can be evasive if they don’t wish to be seen.
 Their mating behavior is uncertain, as it is unlikely to be witnessed and, therefore, not well-documented.
-However, scientists do know that whale sharks must be 25 to 30 years old before they are ready to breed.
+However, scientists do know that these sharks must be 25 to 30 years old before they are ready to breed.

 Litter size is uncertain, but a litter of 300 whale shark babies (called pups) has been documented.
 The babies are about 21 to 25 inches long at birth.